m3rashid/m3rashid/README.md

 ### Hi there, <a href="https://m3rashid.netlify.app/">Rashid</a> here 👋

-Pursuing B.Tech in Computer science and engineering at JAMIA MILLIA ISLAMIA (2020-2024)

 - 🧑🏿‍💻 Takes interest in
   - Full Stack Web Development,
   - Cross-platoform applications,